natronics/JSBSim-Manager/README.markdown

 # Build A Rocket And Launch It

-Proceduarlly build and sim a flight.
+Procedurally build and simulate a flight.
 This is my attempt to use the [open aerospace rocket documentation tool](https://open-aerospace.github.io/openrocketdoc/) to describe a rocket and generate JSBSim configuration to simulate its flight.

 View the raw jupyter notebook: [rocket.ipynb](https://github.com/natronics/JSBSim-Manager/blob/master/rocket.ipynb)